 Remember, when partner opens 1NT he is making a limit bid - that is, he is telling us precisely what he has and is making us boss of the auction.
-The poor quality of the Spade suit still shouldn't deter us from making a weakness take-out bid of 2.
+The poor quality of the Spade suit still shouldn't deter us from making a weakness take-out bid of $2 \pm$ .
 If anything, the poor suit quality should make it even more attractive to play the hand in something other than 1NT.

-"Bid 2♠ on a suit of ♠J 9 8 5 4 !? " you might ask.
+"Bid $2 \ge 0$ on a suit of $\ge J 9 8 5 4$ !?" you may ask.
 Well, let's think about this for a moment.

 How useful do you think our hand would be for partner if he were to be declarer in 1NT?
-And, on the other side of the coin, how useful do you think our hand would be if we were to be declarer in 2.
+And, on the other side of the coin, how useful do you think our hand would be if we were to be declarer in $2 \ge ?$